The Railroad: Why Steamboat Springs Blew Up the Steamboat Spring Part 5 of 6

 The Steamboat Springs curve

 And this, finally, is why Steamboat Springs blew up the Steamboat Spring.
 Because they needed a railroad for their plans of becoming fabulously wealthy to pan out.
-The town was built on speculation and, without a railroad or nearby mining, it would disappear as quickly as it had come.
+The town was built on speculation and, without a railroad or nearby precious metals, all this feverish investment would disappear as quickly as it had come.

 From all appearances one of the most unique and far-famed features of this wonderful group of springs has been ruined by the railroad grade.
 If so it is only another evidence that any natural objects must give way to progress.
 But it is a matter of regret that the “chug,” “chug” fo the Steamboat spring, which gave the town its name… is no longer a miniature geyser….

-Now, this podcast series on Steamboat grew a lot in the telling, but I have taken you through all this geology and history so you can appreciate this moment.
+This series on Steamboat grew a lot in the telling, but I hope it was worth it.
+I have taken you through all this geology and history so you can appreciate this moment.
 For who knows how long, potentially tens of thousands of years, this geyser did its thing: filling up with subterranean water and spouting it out like a teapot.
 For thousands of years, humans lived with these springs, bathing in them, relaxing near them, and letting their children play in the waters.
 And then, in a matter of decades, it’s claimed, possessed, and destroyed.
 Western civilization was like a meteor coming across the world to destroy it.
 I can find no thought in the written record given to how blasting next to the springs might affect them.
 It doesn’t appear to have been a consideration at the time.

 It’s unclear to me whether the railroad literally blasted through the geyser or if the geyser was situated slightly further down the hill where the current bubbling pool is.
 I asked Candice Bannister from the museum in Steamboat, who initially told me it was unknown but, after the release of the first episode, changed her perspective.
 More on that later.
 Either way, the railroad disturbed the rock enough that water comes up through the tracks and the Steamboat Spring ceased to be a geyser.